esiqveland/subsound-gtk/README.md

 - [ ] set up a sqlite database with migrations
   - perhaps there is a good android library for migrating sqlite ?
   - [ ] record what we have downloaded / want to keep offline
+- Configuration Page
+  - [X] Create a page
+  - [X] Edit basic server settings
+  - [X] Read configuration from file
+  - [X] Save configuration to file
+  - [ ] Toast on success / failure
+  - [ ] "Test mode" for client
+  - [ ] Update the ServerClient dynamically when configuration is changed, and reflect it in the entire app
+  - [ ] extend to custom server specific settings, such as transcode format and bitrate
+  - [ ] support for tlsNoVerify
-- [ ] Create a persistent store for server settings / authentication
+- [X] Create a persistent store for server settings / authentication
   - [ ] store authentication in platform password storage / libsecret ?
 - [X] Implement star/unstar
   - [ ] Optimistically update the local copy of Starred list based on star / unstar actions